taosdata/TDengine/docs/en/30-enterprise/05-grant.md

 - user_name: Enter a maximum of 23 characters.
 - password: Enter a maximum of 128 characters, including letters, digits, and special characters.
 Passwords cannot contain single quotation marks ('), double quotation marks ("), backticks (`), backslashes (\), or spaces.
 Passwords cannot be empty.
 - SYSINFO: Specify whether the user can view system information.
 Enter 1 to allow to user to view system information or 0 to prevent the user from viewing system information.
 System information includes server configuration, node information, and storage information.
 The default value is 1.
+- CREATEDB: Specify whether the user can create databases.
+Enter 1 to allow the user to create databases or 0 to prevent the user to create databases.
+The default value is 0. // Supported starting from TDengine Enterprise version 3.3.2.0

 Example: The following SQL statement creates a user named `test` with password `123456` who can view system information: